 Milk and Skim Milk Powders/solids

 Milk and skim milk powders are often used in cheaper supplements as bulking agents.
 These powders are often high in lactose sugar (also known as milk sugar) causing bloating, gastrointestinal distress, constipation, and loose stools.
 Not fun…

 Oils and Fats

-TIP: Adding a tablespoon of coconut or MCT oil instead to your smoothies will give you a good dose of heart and brain-healthy fat.
+TIP: Adding coconut or MCT oil instead to your smoothies will give you a good dose of heart and brain-healthy fat.

 Thickeners and Gums

 Xanthan gum and guar gum are commonly used as thickening agents to create fullness; you will find these in many meal replacement shakes.
 The common side effects from these are gas, bloating, gastrointestinal distress and nausea.

 If you are eating a well-balanced, nutrient-dense diet and not in intense training, protein powder is not essential.
 However, it can be

 At the end of the day, it’s important to vary your protein sources to get a variety of essential amino acids, through a healthy and balanced diet that’s rich in